mirroredfables/mirroredfables/readme.md

 # Roadmap

 - [ ] Add in support for retrying prompts when OpenAI is busy
-- [ ] Add in support for on the fly story editing
 - [ ] Add choices to game engine
 - [ ] Add support for multiple sprites per character to game engine
 - [ ] Add competibility support for renpy scripts (\*maybe)